 Speaking to Skyword, Suzanne Peck, president of the Institute of Internal Communications (IOIC), says we should focus on generating engagement at the deepest possible levels – and storytelling is a simple activity that everyone responds to.

 “Great stories inspire people and improve organizational performance, so storytelling will just keep growing in value in internal communications,” she says.

 “Stories motivate people, helping them to understand purpose and commit to bigger concepts such as organizational change and values.
 They make a connection between the employee, the company and the leadership at a far more personal level.”

 From corporate to government

-Businesses in the private sector have a leg-up when it comes to driving greater employee engagement.
+Businesses in the private sector have a leg-up when it comes to driving greater employee engagement through internal communications.
 They typically don’t have the strictures and bureaucracy inherent to government enterprises.
 And it’s a double-edged sword for workers in the public sector.
 On the one hand, their rigid company policies and procedures are designed to create a clear funnel of operations from start to finish.
 But because of their rigidity, any unexpected problem can spell disaster, blowing out projects because workers are not afforded the flexibility of tackling the issue from a different perspective.

 But it’s not as if the government is burying its head in the sand.
 It’s a known issue, and one the Australian Public Service Commission (APSC) attempted to address with its paper on measuring employee engagement.
 It’s a sound framework that seems to understand the ongoing issues with staff disengagement, but does it go far enough?
 There’s almost a decade-long disconnect when comparing engagement policies from private-sector companies to the paper above – it’s as if the APSC published the paper and left it as a set-and-forget tactic, not to be addressed or updated until the next major overhaul.